 Mount Phousi is situated in the center of the city.
 It is a good climb to the top of the hill (100 mt high), with tons of stairs.
 On top of the hill, you will find a small temple and an amazing view of the city, the Mekong and the Nam Khan river.

-This is an excellent place to take photos, especially during the sunsets and sunrises.
-Along the walk, you will encounter Buddha statues and a small cave with another temple.
+This is an excellent place to take photos, especially during sunsets and sunrises.
+You will encounter Buddha statues and a small cave with another temple along the walk.

 #4 Walk around Luang Prabang